Following closely on the heels of the Yamim Noraim are the festivals of Sukkot, Shemini Atzeret, and Simchat Torah.

 SHEMINI ATZERET / SIMCHAT TORAH

-That night at 7:30 pm and the next morning Sunday October 8 at 9:30 am we will dance with the Torah at our wonderfully festive Simchat Torah celebration, to close out this year's yom tov season.
+That night at 7:30 pm and the next morning Wednesday, October 15 beginning at 9:30 am, we will dance with the Torah

-Remember – the Jewish holidays don’t end at break-the-fast at the end of Yom Kippur.
+Remember – the holidays don’t end at break-the-fast at the end of Yom Kippur.
 All are welcome and encouraged to celebrate all the fall yom tovim at our shul.